ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     added 318 packages in 36.994s

-**21.** Since we are in our command line, let's issue the following command that will create Isabella. **NOTE:** scroll over to see the entire command below :
+**21.** Since we are in our command line, let's issue the following command that will create Balaji. **NOTE:** scroll over to see the entire command below:

     tecadmin@ubuntubase:~/Desktop/fabric-samples-cp/commercial-paper/organization/digibank/application$ node addToWallet.js
     done